 Though penetration increased in the quarter, average number of visits individuals made to a c-store in an average 30-day period was 5.3, a decline from 5.4 in third quarter 2012, according to NPD.
 In addition to visit declines, heavy discounting and product dealing contributed to an average check decrease in the quarter, which resulted in a decrease in total product sales in the period.
 The discounts and promotions did, however, resonate with shoppers, boosting impulse buying significantly quarter over quarter.

 “The slow economic rebound still has consumers hesitant to spend but they are responding to dealing,” says April Moffa, NPD convenience store industry analyst.
 “Opportunities exist to grow product purchases through increased impulse buying.
-Targeting key demographics, product offerings and strategic in store placement are key to this growth.”If you have any questions about this article, please contact us.
+Targeting key demographics, product offerings and strategic in store placement are key to this growth.”If you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.